- Bow Valley Insider

 “We have seen fewer applications coming through across the board, which has limited the pool of skilled candidates available for our hiring managers to choose from,” the company said.

-At the same time, the company remains partly reliant on temporary workers to maintain operations.
+The company also remains partly reliant on temporary workers to maintain operations.

 Housing continues to be one of the most significant barriers to hiring and retention, according to employers.